rvee/pythonpunks/README.md

 **What's this about ?**

 Anyone can contribute resources like exercises, learning materials & sources here.
 Contribute to the solution & share their individual code.
+If you have other source of exercises, put it under external_source.

 **How it works ?**